rbtnn/vim-bitmap/README.md

 # vim-bitmap

-This is to create a bitmap file using Blob type written by pure Vim script.
+This provides to write and read a bitmap file using Blob type written by pure Vim script.

 ## usage